9th SJIM-Albers International B-Plan Competition

-Would you like to take part in a competition that is trying to find a scalable solution towards using AI to help the elderly?
-Would you like to collaborate across continents on an impactful assignment?
+Would you like to take part in a competition that is trying to find a scalable solution that can bring meaning back into the workplace?

-You will be part of a virtual team, collaborating over the internet and harnessing different countries’ technical and social expertise towards a critical global issue.
+You will be part of a virtual team, collaborating and harnessing different countries’ technical and social expertise towards a critical global issue.

 The business plans of all participating teams will be judged by prominent and successful jury members from across the globe.
 Three finalist teams will get to present and debate their case in front of a distinguished panel at Albers or SJIM, either in-person or virtually.